 The Club rows on a 600m stretch of the River Aire and the two storey Clubhouse built in 1893 still retains much of its Victorian character, with its unique upstairs bar and function room where access to the balcony provides magnificent views of the River Aire and a local conservation area.

 On the ground floor of the Clubhouse are men’s and women’s changing rooms and a gym with Concept II rowing machines, weight machines, and floor space.
 There is a large separate boathouse which holds the Club’s extensive fleet of boats, from training boats for beginners to fine racing boats for the more experienced and competitive.

-As a registered Community Amateur Sports Club, new members from diverse backgrounds are welcomed, including those new to the sport of rowing.
+As a registered Charity new members from diverse backgrounds are welcomed, including those new to the sport of rowing.